Boost.Text is composed of two main layers:

 and maintain normalization.
 Much of their implementation is done in terms of

 the algorithms from the Unicode layer.
-The types in this layer are: text
+The types in this layer are: text,

-and rope_view
+and rope_view.

 It contains templates that can be instantiated with different UTF formats,